surister/cratedb-guide/docs/domain/industrial/index.md

 Today's industrial and logistics data acquisition and processing systems are complex and distributed, with a very high degree of automation.

-Learn how to use CrateDB in industrial / IIoT / Industry 4.0 scenarios within engineering, manufacturing, production, and logistics, as well as other operational domains, or within similar environments where billions of data records from any kinds of machines or devices need to be processed, stored, and queried.

 In the realm of Industrial IoT, dealing with diverse data, ranging from slow-moving structured data, to high-frequency measurements, presents unique challenges.